UmbrellaDocs/wordreorder/README.md

 A Command-Line Interface (CLI) tool to reorganize Microsoft Word (.docx) documents based on a specified Table of Contents (ToC) structure defined in a YAML file.
 This tool leverages Word's built-in heading styles (Heading 1, Heading 2, etc.) to identify sections.

+This is a test project developed with the assistance of AI tools.
+It serves as an experimental implementation to demonstrate document reorganization capabilities and is not intended for production use without further testing and validation.

 ## Features

 *   **Generate TOC Structure:** Analyzes a Word document and generates a structured YAML file representing its current heading hierarchy.